 These are the basic ideas, which I build upon in the anger management classes at Anger Management 818.
 Class participants learn how anger operates in their lives, and they find ways to use it more productively.
 They learn healthier ways to live with anger, rather than letting reactionary emotions get out of hand.

-Molly Lyda (MA, MFT) is an Anger Management Facilitator with Anger Management 818.
+By Molly Lyda (MA, MFT), an Anger Management Facilitator with Anger Management 818.